andris2583/SzakdolgozatFE/README.md

   - GPS koordináta alapján szűrés

-TODO remove thumbnails, thumbnailB64 should be put in Image
+TODO BE image store should be done with ids instead of names TODO save img w,h to image entity, so loading ghost w,h is good